richardfoltyn/health-process/README.md

 -   Within each block, the first 5 lines correspond to the initial health
     state: (1) excellent, (2) very good, ..., (5) poor.
--   Each column corresponds to one outcome: the first 5 columns are health states conditional on survival, and the last column is the probability of dying.
+-   Each column corresponds to one outcome: the first 5 columns are health states, and the last column is the probability of dying.
 -   The sixth line is present for completeness so that each age-specific transition matrix is 6-by-6.
 It represents the absorbing state of death.